TheHamsterDog/mongoose-mongodb-connecter/README.md

 # mongoose-mongodb-connecter
-It's a nodeJS module that lets you connect to mongoDB really quick, so that you don't have to worry about depreciation(s)
+It's a nodeJS module that lets you connect to mongoDB without having to worry about depreciation(s)
 ## Usage

 You just have to simply import it into your nodejs app like this: